Fuji (apple): Popularity

-In Japan, Fuji apples continue to be an unrivaled best-seller.
-Japanese consumers prefer the crispy texture and sweetness of Fuji apples (which is somewhat reminiscent of the coveted Nashi pear) almost to the exclusion of other varieties and Japan's apple imports remain low.
+In Japan, Fuji apples continue to be an unrivaled best-seller. and Japan's apple imports remain low.
 Aomori Prefecture, home of the Fuji apple, is the best known apple growing region of Japan.
 Of the roughly 900,000 tons of Japanese apples produced annually, 500,000 tons come from Aomori.

 Outside Japan, the popularity of Fuji apples continues to grow.
 In 2016 and 2017, Fuji apples accounted for nearly 70% of China's 43 million tons grown.
-Since their introduction into the US market in the 1980s, Fuji apples have gained popularity with American consumers.
+The Fuji has been a market success in North America since its debut there in the late twentieth century.
 As of 2024, the Fuji ranked fifth among the most popular apple varieties in the United States, behind only the Gala, Red Delicious, Granny Smith, and Honeycrisp.
-Most American Fuji apples are grown Washington State, Michigan, New York, Pennsylvania, and Oregon.
+It is also one of the top varieties in Canada, alongside the Ambrosia, Gala, and Honeycrisp.
+In Canada, the Fuji is grown in Ontario and British Columbia.
+However, while demand for this apple in British Columbia remains stable, farmers there face increasing competition from China.
+In the United States, most Fuji apples are grown Washington State, Michigan, New York, Pennsylvania, and Oregon.
 However, by 2025, the Fuji dropped to sixth place in Washington State, overtaken by the Cosmic Crisp.
+In the United States and Canada, the price look-up codes for Fuji apples are 4129 for small, 4131 for large.

 Decades after its introduction, the Fuji remains one of the top apple varieties in the United States.

-In the United States and Canada, the price look-up code for Fuji apples is 4131.
+In Brazil, the Gala and Fuji together commanded 95 percent of the apple market in the middle 2020s.